 If the landlord’s behavior was bad enough, the court could even impose punitive damages to send a message that the behavior was unacceptable.

 Hire an Illegal Eviction Lawyer Near Me in Essex, MD

 To get help for an illegal eviction, you will want to have the assistance of an experienced attorney.
 Whitney, LLP has successfully represented hundreds of tenants against landlords in Maryland.

 Some property owners in Essex, Dundalk and Rosedale think that tenants will sit back and take their illegal actions because they are not used to being challenged.
 However, there are laws to protect you from unfair treatment.
 When they are broken, you can file a lawsuit and receive compensation for the wrongful eviction.

-Call the attorneys at Whitney, LLP at (410) 583-8000 to request a free consultation with no out-of-pocket costs or expenses for you to have to incur.
+Call the attorneys at Whitney, LLP at (410) 583-8000 to request a legal consultation with no out-of-pocket costs or expenses for you to have to incur.